naumankazi/OHLC-Engine/README.md

 ## OHLC Engine
 Analytical Server "OHLC" (Open/High/Low/Close) time series based on the ‘Stock List’ dataset.
 This app was build as per the requirement of the hackathon organized by Northern Trust Company.
+The given JSON data was parsed into dataframe for further processing.
 ## Tech/Framework used
 * Language - Python
 * Frameworks/Libraries - pandas, plotly